alunacjones/LSL.Scrutor.Extensions/docs/Intercepting Decorators/01-overview.md

 [Castle.Core](https://www.nuget.org/packages/castle.core/) provides great interception capabilities that this method utilises.

 This section provides documentation for using the various methods of registering decorating interceptors.

+!!! note
+    Open generics can be used via the `DecorateWithInterceptors` extension method for an `IServiceCollection`